jeremyef/lp-starter/README.md

 # Landing Page - Starter Kit
 ## Description

-Landing page Starter Kit for a wedding
+Landing page Starter Kit

+To be used as a base for creating further landing pages.

 ## Credits